mahmoud/words/drafts/api_docs.md

 * Ideally, there should be a reverse index linking reference sections back to any referencing prose sections (such as the Getting Started section).
 This maximizes access/exposure to examples.

+## Entities

+Getting serious now.
+Most very basic services are of an RPC type, "remote procedure call".
+Actions.
+Verbs.
+Many newer, more polished APIs are based on resources.
+Entities.
+Nouns.

+Good services run the gamut, and purity is neither here nor there. (self-consistency > purity) It doesn't matter if a service is more entity-oriented or action-oriented, there are always a mix of both.
+It is absolutely critical that both get sufficient treatment.

+The biggest, most common mistake in documenting big, powerful APIs is to document individual operations, without overarching descriptions of the implicit entities involved across actions.
+Prose sections describing the relationships of entities between each other, as well as their respective actions are the "missing manual" for virtually every API out there.

+Concretely, for MediaWiki, what is a Page?
+What's the difference between an Article and a Page?
+What is a Revision?
+What is the difference between a Revision and a RecentChange?
+How are Namespaces formmed?
+These are entities referred to by countless operations in the MediaWiki API, but aside from a loose correlation with the database schema, there's never any overall taxonomy defined.